 3. Seal the deal with a loom bracelet, which is meant to be passed from person to person as good deeds are paid forward

-The news clip of Leah’s story has already been viewed over 15 million times on the Fox40 Facebook page, and the hope is that her idea will go viral, spreading far and wide.
+The news clip of Leah’s story has already been viewed millions times, and the hope is that her idea will go viral, spreading far and wide.
 Charles Nelson, presumably Leah’s dad or a close relation, wrote in the comments section there, “As a family, we hope this takes off throughout the country and we all focus on simply treating each other with love, kindness and respect.”

 So who’s in?
 Who wants to help Leah make the world a better place in whatever corner you call home?